 Today is the day!
-The day where we finally talk about what you guys have been wanting to talk about – how to email pitch to brands.
+The day where we finally talk about what you guys have been wanting to talk about – how to email pitch to brands as a blogger + influencer.

-Day 1: Your Roadmap to Working with the Right Brands
+Part 1: Your Roadmap to Working with the Right Brands –> here

 Long story short – I’m in the trenches of pitching.
 My job is literally dependent on me getting pitches right, so I have made a serious study out of what to do.
 Like I will be fired if my pitches don’t succeed.

-For the sake of clarity in this post, I’m going to use an example of a brand I would love to work with – Sunday Riley.
+For the sake of clarity in this post, I’m going to use myself as an example for how to email pitch brands – enter my fave skincare brand, Sunday Riley.

 make sure your traffic + engagement is at least substantial + growing